Encryptium/SharePost/README.md

 ### Deleting a post or account
 You can delete a single post.
 Go to the post you want to delete **(that is owned by you)**.
 There, you should see a circular trash can icon at the top right of your post.
 Click it, and it will delete **immediately**.

 **Note:** Comments can not be individually deleted.
-They can only be deleted all at once.

 You can delete your account in: Account -> 'DELETE ACCOUNT ONLY | Posts & Comments will be saved'.
 As the name suggests.
 The comments and posts will be saved, but the username of them will be anonymous and display '[DELETED_ACCOUNT]'.

-You can delete your posts in: Account -> 'DELETE POSTS ONLY | Account and Comments will be saved'.
-Again, the account and the comments will be saved.
-The deleted post will be completely deleted, the account won't be renamed, and the comments included in each post made by other people and you will also disappear.

-Delete comments in: Account -> 'Delete COMMENTS ONLY | Account and Posts will be saved'.
-Comments will be removed entirely, not renamed, removed entirely.
+Delete Account in: Account -> 'DELETE ACCOUNT | Posts & comments will stay.'.
+Your account, and piece of information part of it will be removed from our databases.
+But your posts and comments will stay, though they will be anonymized under the name `[DELETED_ACCOUNT]`.
 Delete EVERYTHING in: Account -> 'DELETE EVERYTHING | Everything including account.'.
 Everything will be deleted and nothing is saved unlike the previous options.

 ### Account page